The Less than Stunning First Impression

 “Ah, Lawrence,” said the foreman, “I’m afraid that our ship is sailing within the hour and we still have a couple vacancies in our crew.”
-Suddenly, it became clear that the entire bar was, in some way or another affiliated with the impressments operation.
+Suddenly, it became clear that the entire bar was, in some way or another affiliated with the impressment operation.
 Barkeep, bouncers, even the whores joined in the ring around us that promised nothing but pain.
 “And we could always make use of an experienced harpooneer.”
 The foreman grinned in a way that showed me press gang foremen were every bit the crazy fuckers that career whalers are.

 “Jesus, Cap,” I said.
 “At least buy me a drink first.”

-I’d been in these kinds of situations before, and since the nature of my travel was of the pocket watch variety, all I had to do was wait for a quiet minute alone and, poof, I could be gone.
+I’d been in these kinds of situations before, and since the nature of my travel was of the pocket watch variety, all I had to do was wait.
+All I needed was a quiet minute alone and, poof, I could be gone.
 But damned if I didn’t feel responsible for Larry, and for what he might do to the timelines.
 I didn’t know what the nature of his travel was, and I doubted he knew either.
 He could have been a Natural, I supposed, with the innate ability.
 But Naturals usually had the problem of not being able to bring their clothes with them.
 This guy looked like he’d just got kicked out of a Pearl Jam concert.
 So, for his sake, and the sake of the continuum, I had to keep an eye out for him.
 At least until I had an opportunity to be find out what he knew.

 Reluctantly, I turned my weapon over to the foreman and gestured that I would follow where he led.
 The press gang were surprisingly gentle on us after that.
 Perhaps they felt a little sorry for us, knowing which ship we were bound for.

-“Not before we’re past the 12 mile limit,” I said.
+“Maybe, but not before we’re past the 12 mile limit,” I said.

 “12 miles,” said Larry.
 “What kind of speed limit is that?”